 New Client Orientation/Evaluation

-All new clients must go through our evaluation procedures and pay our evaluation fee of $100.
+All new clients must go through our evaluation procedures and pay a $100 evaluation fee at time of evaluation.

 Adaptive Sports Riding

 Adaptive Sports Riding offers skill-based lessons for children and adults with disabilities.
 We focus on skill development and progression while improving the rider’s physical, cognitive, emotional and/or social skills.
 Taught by a certified therapeutic riding instructor, and assisted by volunteer aides, the group, semi-private and private lessons are 45 to 60 minutes.
 Riders who have physical, intellectual, cognitive, developmental and learning differences can benefit from therapeutic riding.

 Benefits: balance, muscle strength, endurance, confidence, motivation, responsiveness, adaptability, flexibility

 The horsemanship program is designed for children without disabilities who are interested in learning how to ride and care for horses.
 Horsemanship classes are designed to show the rider's ability to ride and handle his/her horse.